Ula666/Engineering_84/README.md

 - ### __Question 7__: What is a JOIN?
 __Answer__: JOIN is used to combine rows from two or more tables, based on a related column between them.
+There are four types of joins: inner join, left join, right join and full join.

 - ### __Question 8__: What is a primary key and foreign key and their functions?